marksweston/multi-database-9000/README.md

 ## Usage

+### Database Connections
-Create a new set of connections for your database in database.yml, in the form of "*database_name*_test", "<database_name>_production" etc.
+Create a new set of connections for your database in database.yml, in the form of "*database_name*_test", "*database_name*_production" etc.

-Create a new directory under db/ called <database_name>_migrate to hold migrations for the database.
+Create a new directory under db/ called *database_name*_migrate to hold migrations for the database.

-Create a new migration with rails g migration <database_name>.
-The DATABASE environment variable can be left off if the target of the migration is your default database; alternatively multi-database-9000 also accepts DATABASE=default
+### The Multi Migration command
+Create a new migration with "rails generate multi_migration *migration* *database_name*".
+The *database_name* is 'default' for your default or original database, otherwise it is the name of the database you wish to migrate to e.g. "rails generate multi_migration AddTitleToWidgets widgets".

+If you wish to use multi-database-9000 in a single database app, the command 'rails generate migration CreateWidgetsTable' will still work.

+### Rake Tasks
 rake db:create will attempt to create all databases for all connections.  rake db:create DATABASE=widgets will only created databases for connections with "widget" in their name.

 Similarly, rake db:schema:load and rake db:schema:dump will load or dump schemas for all connections to all databases. rake db:schema:load DATABASE=widget will only load the schema for databases in connections with "widget" in their name.

+### Database Schema
 In order for test database schemas to be kept updated, add the following line to your `test_helper` or `spec_helper` files:

     MultiDatabase9000.maintain_all_test_schemas!